 Now on view at the Centre for Contemporary Art Ujazdowski Castle in Warsaw, British British Polish Polish is a comprehensive—nearly overwhelming—exhibition with works by more than 60 artists occupying two floors.
 Though the individual pieces of the show are often thrilling, their overall placement leaves much to be desired.
 According to curators Marek Goździewski and Tom Morton, the exhibition is meant to reflect “the extraordinary parallel flowering of contemporary art in Britain and Poland […] conventionally identified with two much-contested ‘groups’: the Young British Artists, and the exponents of Polish Critical Art.”
 Yet the premise of the show and its layout don’t agree.
 To claim a “parallel flowering” is to invite a comparison, but analyzing the contemporaneous movements together is nearly impossible, given that artists are often grouped by nationality instead of by the conceptual or even material basis of their works.

 Surprisingly, only one work in the show explicitly crossed the rigid boundaries of time and nationality.
 Franciszek Orłowski’s Dobre (Small Change) (2010) is a projection of a mere five slides, but its overt simplicity hides a sophisticated line of thought and action.
 The first image shows a sidewalk in London where low-paid Polish (illegal) immigrants wait to be picked up for work; next is a microfilm negative of that image next to a British penny; then there is an image of the process of physically excavating the interior of the penny, with microfilm inserted into the hollow space; then the coin in a hand; and finally two hands exchanging the penny.
 This is a real object, and the coin is in circulation.
-These five images, and the process they represent, don’t need a discursive text to explain the harsh economic realities for Polish workers in relation to the rest of E.U.; here in California, I am a daily witness to a similar group of men who await a day’s labor not two blocks from my apartment.
+These five images, and the process they represent, don’t need a text to explain the harsh economic realities for Polish workers in relation to the rest of E.U.
 Nevertheless, a short wall text is provided for those who don’t understand the circumstances of the laboring underclass and the critical role these workers play in late-capitalist economies.
 In the midst of an exhibition of masterful works that suffered from ill-considered placement, Dobre (Small Change) provided a note of clarity, taking a complex issue and distilling it into a direct and poignant communiqué between two nations.

 British British Polish Polish is on view at the Centre for Contemporary Art Ujazdowski Castle through November 15, 2013.